 Top Items to Leave Off Your Technical Resume

-Almost as important as the things you should include on your technical resume are the following items you should never include.
-Avoid these common technical resume pitfalls to ensure your prospective employer gets the right idea of what you can offer her company.
+Almost as important as the things you should include on your technical resume are the following items that you should never include.
+Avoid these common technical resume pitfalls to ensure your prospective employer gets the right idea of what you can offer the company.

 Inappropriate Contact Info

-You might have heard that first impressions last forever, right?
-Well, you can extend that to resumes.
-Your resume acts as a text-based stand-in for you to potential employers, and the hiring manager gets their first (and often only) impression of you through those few pages.
-Your resume will get an initial five-to-ten second scan by the hiring staff, if you’re lucky.
-You don’t want them to spend that time on a piece of unprofessional contact information.
+Your resume is your only chance to make a good impression on the hiring manager.
+Your resume will get an initial 15-second scan by the hiring staff if you’re lucky.
+You don’t want them to spend that precious time wondering about a piece of unprofessional contact information.

 Irrelevant Work Experience

-When you apply for the top tech jobs, you need to load up your resume with all sorts of work experience that applies directly to the gigs.
-Employers need to know that the people they interview have baseline qualifications that make them worth bringing in for a closer look.
-They don’t have time to wade through unnecessary details in your job history to find that out, though.
-You need to make that sort of info easy for them to spot.
-Include the relevant work history for that job.
+When you apply for tech jobs, you need to load up your resume with relevant work experience that applies directly to the role.
+Prospective employers don’t have time to wade through unnecessary details in your job history.
+You need to make it easy for them to see the ways your experience matches the job description.
+Customize your resume with the relevant work history for each new job you apply to.

 Use Strong, Action-Oriented Words

-If you’ve just finished a coding bootcamp, odds are that most of the items on your resume are going to be related to websites or apps you developed in the program.
-Maybe you have some internship experience as well, which is likely similar to the type of work you were learning or practicing in your bootcamp.
+If you’ve just finished a coding bootcamp, most of the items on your resume are going to be related to websites or apps you developed in the program.
+Maybe you have some internship experience too.
+No matter where you got your experience, use strong action words on your tech resume to describe your projects and accomplishments.